microsoft/code-challenges/Labs/Snapshot Debugging Quick Start/readme.md

  ![](images/003.png)

 6. Configure the Application Insights resource creation by
-  a.
-Verifying your account
+    1. Verifying your account
-  b.
-Selecting your subscription
+    2. Selecting your subscription
-  c.
-Configuring the resource, providing the
+    3. Configuring the resource, providing the
-    i.
-Resource Group name: azure-snapshot-lab
+        1. Resource Group name: azure-snapshot-lab
-    ii.
-Application Insights Resource name: MyCompany.Visitors.Web
+        2. Application Insights Resource name: MyCompany.Visitors.Web
-  d.
-If you have already selected a billing model for this subscription, skip the next step.
+    4. If you have already selected a billing model for this subscription, skip the next step.
-    i.
-Switch the billing model "Application Insights will remain free and halt data collection after 1GB/Month" for this lab.
+        1. Switch the billing model "Application Insights will remain free and halt data collection after 1GB/Month" for this lab.
 You can change this through the Azure portal later if you wish

 Then click the "Register" button to trigger the resource creation in Azure